How to give valuable and constructive feedback

 All kinds of factors play a role when people communicate.
 Do we know each other?
 What do we think of each other?
 What do I want from you and vice versa?
 And is the other person interested?
 You can learn how to communicate clearly and understandably.
 This exciting learning journey will help you.Continue reading

 Do you want to get more out of your communication?
-Learn to ask more open questions more often.
-Asking open questions will give you room to reflect and to deepen your thoughts.
+Learn to ask more open-ended questions more often.
+Asking open-ended questions will give you room to reflect and to deepen your thoughts.
 In this learning journey you'll discover how to get further by asking the right questions, take less information for granted, and become a better conversation partner.Continue reading